Atrial Fibrillation Surgery

-If needed, someone will shave your skin above the area of operation.
-About an hour
+If needed, someone may shave your skin above the area of the surgery.
+About 1 hour

-before the operation, someone will give you medicines to help you relax.
+before the procedure, someone may give you medicines to help you relax.

 What happens during a Maze procedure?

-Talk with your doctor about what to expect about your Maze procedure.
-The following
+Talk with your healthcare provider about what to expect about your Maze procedure.

-is a general description of the traditional Maze surgery, but your doctor may plan a less invasive procedure.
-Because the Maze procedure is commonly done
+Below is a general description of the traditional Maze surgery.
+But your healthcare

+provider may plan a less invasive procedure.
+Because the Maze procedure is often done

-in people needing heart surgery for another reason, the surgical process will vary.
-During a typical
+in people needing heart surgery for another reason, the surgical process may be different.

-- A doctor will give you anesthesia before the surgery starts.
+A healthcare provider will give you anesthesia before the surgery starts.
 This will

 cause you to sleep deeply and painlessly during the operation.
-Afterwards, you won’t remember the
+Afterward, you won’t

-- The operation will take several hours.
-Your doctor will make an incision down the
+The surgery will take several hours.
+Your surgeon will make an incision down the middle

 your heart and lungs during the procedure.

-Alternatively, your doctor might use radiofrequency energy or another energy source
+Or your surgeon might use radiofrequency energy or another energy source to destroy

-- The team will then sew or staple the incision on your skin.
+The team will then close the incision on your skin using stitches or staples.